ChloeZzzzz/IT-Project-eportfolio/README.md

 * Navigate to the folder and run "npm install" in terminal,
 * "npm start" and view it on localhost: 3000.

 **Sprint 2**
-Both the front-end and back-end codes are deployed to Heroku server at the start of Sprint 2, now it is accessable from the link provided below in the "features and functionalities" section.
+Both the front-end and back-end codes have been deployed to Heroku server at the start of Sprint 2, now it is accessible from the link provided below in the "features and functionalities" section.
+To see the history of deployment, you could visit https://docs.google.com/document/d/1M4zP-DF4FyNYlP_QAWfYQ7CGlk627KqAxRMRvr1pCNs/edit
+The main feature that has been developed in sprint 2 is editing e-portfolio.
+For front-end, edit folio page has been implemented and Quill JS was decided to be used to assist rich text input.
+While for back-end, various APIs have been created for this functionality, such as creating new pages and new folios, renaming folios, saving folios and updating the contents.
+Testing has also been introduced and automated intergration tests using Mocha and Chai have executed over user authentication.

 ## APIs - Routers and Controllers
 **User Authentication**